yegor256/blog/_posts/2014/apr/2014-04-12-puzzle-driven-development-by-roles.md

 plain English, and are understandable by technical people.

 Thus, when I don't have time, I don't wait.
-I change the SRS using TBDs at points where I can't create a proper and formal description of the requirements or simply don't know what to write exactly.
+I change the SRS using TBD-s at points where I can't create a proper and formal description of the requirements or simply don't know what to write exactly.

 ## Architect